meltano/meltano/docs/src/plugins/loaders/snowflake--meltano.md

 The `target-snowflake` [loader](/plugins/loaders/) loads [extracted](/plugins/extractors/) data into a [Snowflake](https://www.snowflake.com/) data warehouse.

-For more information, refer to the repository at <https://gitlab.com/meltano/target-snowflake>.
+To learn more about `target-snowflake`, refer to the repository at <https://gitlab.com/meltano/target-snowflake>.

 #### Alternative variants